 Fortunately, we have the perfect celebrity makeup artist to help navigate.
-Enter Jamie Greenberg, a Hollywood makeup artist whose handiwork can be found on the likes of age 40–plus icons like Gwyneth Paltrow, Rashida Jones, Chelsea Handler, Maya Rudolph, Lauren Graham, and Julie Bowen.
-Greenberg is also the creator of Jamie's Swag Bag, a monthly box of her makeup and skincare finds—the next one launches in a few days on June 14.
+Enter: Jamie Greenberg, a Hollywood makeup artist whose handiwork can be found on the likes of age 40–plus icons like Gwyneth Paltrow, Rashida Jones, Chelsea Handler, Maya Rudolph, Lauren Graham, and Julie Bowen.
+Greenberg is also the creator of Jamie's Swag Bag, a monthly box of curated makeup and skincare finds.

 We asked Greenberg to share some of the most common makeup mistakes she sees women over 40 making—plus a few tricks that will instantly up your makeup game.
-Keep scrolling to see her hot tips!
+Keep scrolling to see her tips.

 Dehydration and fine lines and wrinkles are often the key concerns for aging skin (though everyone's skin type and issues are different).
 Below, check out a basic skincare routine to try if you want to plump and de-wrinkle your skin without too much effort.

 Poorly blended foundation looks wonky on everyone, but it's especially obvious on more mature skin.
-"Many women haphazardly schmear on foundation or tinted moisturizer with their hands and often miss spots or create lines of demarcation [at the neck or hairline]," says Jamie, who adds, "It's so important to take your time and put it on evenly."
+"Many women haphazardly schmear on foundation with their hands, and often miss spots or create lines of demarcation," says Jamie.
+"It's so important to take your time and put it on evenly."

-Mistake #3: Sticking With the Same Look You've Been Doing for Years
+3. Sticking With the Same Look for Years

 It sounds so simple, but Greenberg says learning to curl your lashes is a must if you don't do it already.
 It's a really simple, instant way to look more bright-eyed and energetic, as if the past two decades simply never happened.
 Shu Uemura's iconic lash curler makes the process totally goof-proof.

-Dark circles and bags under the eyes, as well as crepey crows-feet, are concerns for almost everyone over 40.
-And while concealer works like a Band-Aid to cover them up, treating your under-eyes with products formulated with active ingredients like caffeine, peptides, and chemical exfoliators will make your makeup look even better.
+Dark circles and bags under the eyes are concerns for almost everyone over 40.
+And while concealer works like a Band-Aid, treating your under-eyes with products formulated with active ingredients like caffeine, peptides, and chemical exfoliators will make your makeup look even better.
 "Eye masks are a weekly occurrence for me that make such a difference," says Greenberg.
 "Do them while you do your hair for a special event or if you feel tired.
 It's a game changer!"
-Pro tip: Keep your eye care products in the refrigerator so that when you apply them, the coolness will work to depuff any bags.
+Pro tip: Keep your eyecare products in the refrigerator so that when you apply them, the coolness will work to depuff any bags.